 Vasospasm tends to last for longer periods of time than nipple blanching and does not go away even with good attachment at the breast during feeds.

 Cold is usually the trigger for vasospasm.
 This happens when your baby stops breastfeeding and pulls off the breast exposing your nipple to the cooler air.

 The pain from vasospasm can be mild or severe, and may be in the form of sharp or burning pains and throbbing.

 Vasospasm is often mistaken for thrush of the nipple because of the similarities in how women describe the pain.
 But the colour change in the nipple tends to make it clearer when it is vasospasm rather than thrush.

 What Can You Do if You Think You May Be Suffering from Vasospasm?

-First, seek help from a lactation consultant to check your breastfeeding attachment.
+First, seek help from a lactation consultant to check your breastfeeding attachment and suggest nipple vasospasm treatment.
 Your lactation consultant can also check for any nipple damage, infections or thrush of the nipple.